CASE STUDY

 By optimizing their emails and employing a few email tactics and design best practices,we were able to generate more revenue from London Store's manual campaigns as well.

-Basic Improvements improvement-icon
+1. Basic Improvements

 During our audit, we noticed that London Store's old email campaigns were text-heavy.